jacob-8/kitbook/packages/kitbook/src/docs/5-write-documentation.md

 ## Component Documentation

-To document a component titled `Button.svelte` add a sibling file titled `Button.md` and begin writing.
-Your documentation will automatically be included in the same page as any variants and compositions you've written for that component.
+To document a component titled `Button.svelte`, navigate to the component's page in Kitbook and click `Add Docs` which will add a sibling file titled `Button.md`.
+Begin writing and your documentation will automatically be included in the same page as any variants and compositions you've written for that component.

 ## Index Page

-By default Kitbook will display your project's README.md file as its home page, but you can override this by using a `src/index.md` file.
+By default Kitbook will display your project's README.md file as its home page. *You can override this by adding a `src/index.md` file.*

 If you would like to include a link to your Kitbook from your README but feel silly when the Kitbook then links to itself, you can surround the link with skip comments which Kitbook will use to strip it out:

 ```markdown
 <!-- Kitbook Skip -->